HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 ## Rendering WCM comments in external components

 Starting from CF214, WCM comments can be rendered in external components such as Page Components and Rich Text or Script applications.
-For these scenarios, enabling and configuring Custom Plugin Component for WCM comments as described in the [WCM Comments as Custom Plugin Component](#wcm-comments-as-custom-plugin-component) is not required.
+For these scenarios, enabling and configuring Custom Plugin Component for WCM comments as described in the [WCM Comments as Custom Plugin Component](#wcm-comments-as-custom-plugin-component) are not required.

-This section provides an overview on the page component shipped as a part of CF214.
+This section provides an overview of the page component shipped as part of CF214.
 It also describes how to configure WCM comments in external components such as Rich Text Editor and Script Application.

 ### Overview on Custom Page Component for WCM Comments

-Starting from CF214, the default WCM Comments library is shipped with a new custom page component and an additional authoring template that uses a new presentation template for rendering the WCM comments HTML markup component inside the new page component.
+Starting from CF214, the default WCM Comments library is shipped with a new custom page component and an additional authoring template that uses a new presentation template.
+This presentation template is for rendering the WCM comments HTML markup component inside the new page component.

 This section provides an overview of the components related to the newly shipped page component.
 You can see the different components in the following images.